Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part3.md

 }
 ```

-In order to find which symbol DecodedFreq correspond to, we need to find when the next value will be greater than the one we are looking for, because `CDF[Symbol] >= Freq < CDF[Symbol + 1]` as shown in the previous article because $Freq \in [CDF[low]; CDF[high])$.
+In order to find which symbol the `DecodedFreq` correspond to, we need to find when the next value will be greater than the one we are looking for, because `CDF[Symbol] >= Freq < CDF[Symbol + 1]` as shown in the previous article because $Freq \in [CDF[low]; CDF[high])$.
 Since CDF implies that each subsequent value is at least not less than the previous one, we can check whether this is the symbol that corresponds to the passed CDF value simply by checking `Freq < CDF[Symbol + 1]`.

 ```
 prob BasicACByteModel::getSymbolFromFreq(u32 Freq, u32* Byte) const